richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 Best regards,
 [Your Name]
 [Your Email]
-[Link to Jesus Chatbot]
+[Link to Jesus Express]
 ```

 ## Press and Media Outreach

 ### Press Release

-Create and distribute a press release about your Jesus Chatbot.
+Create and distribute a press release about your Jesus Express.

 **Press Release Template:**
 ```